elebirds/saki-al/DESIGN.md

 - `GET /samples/{id}/annotation`: Get existing annotation.

 ### Active Learning Loop
-- `POST /projects/{id}/train`: Trigger a training cycle (Train on labeled pool).
+- `POST /projects/{id}/train`: Trigger a training cycle (train a new ModelVersion on labeled pool starting from the selected BaseModel).
-- `POST /projects/{id}/query`: Request next batch of samples to label (AL Query).
+- `POST /projects/{id}/query`: Request next batch of samples to label using the project’s configured QueryStrategy.
     - Returns list of `sample_id` sorted by informativeness.
-- `GET /projects/{id}/metrics`: Get model performance history.
+- `GET /projects/{id}/models`: List ModelVersions for the project (with metrics/status).
+- `POST /projects/{id}/models`: Register/update a ModelVersion (e.g., after an external training job finishes).

 ## 6. Workflow

-1.  **Initialization**: User creates a project and uploads a pool of unlabeled images.
+1. **Initialization**: Admin configures system-level BaseModels and QueryStrategies.
+User creates a project referencing those choices and uploads unlabeled images.
 2. **Cold Start**:
     - Option A: Randomly sample N images for initial labeling.
-    - Option B: Use a pre-trained model to extract features and cluster.
+    - Option B: Use the selected BaseModel to extract features and cluster.
 3. **Annotation**: User labels the selected samples in the UI.
-4.  **Training**: System trains a model on the labeled set.
+4. **Training**: System trains a new ModelVersion on the labeled set starting from the project's BaseModel.
 5. **Query (AL Step)**:
-    - The trained model predicts on the remaining unlabeled pool.
+    - The trained ModelVersion predicts on the remaining unlabeled pool.
-    - An acquisition function (e.g., Entropy) calculates an "informativeness" score for each sample.
+    - The configured QueryStrategy computes informativeness scores.
     - The top K samples are presented to the user for labeling.
+6. **Versioning**: Each training run registers a ModelVersion (metrics, weights, lineage back to BaseModel/previous version).
-6.  **Loop**: Repeat steps 3-5 until performance target is met or budget is exhausted.
+7. **Loop**: Repeat steps 3-6 until performance target is met or budget is exhausted.

 ## 7. Directory Structure